- Home

 - Reach 500 social media followers on Facebook in six months

-- Achieve an 8% website conversion ratein 12 months
+- Achieve an 8% website conversion rate in 12 months

-- Attract 35 qualified leads with PPC by January 1, 2023
+- Attract 35 qualified leads with PPC by [a specific date]

 If you decide to partner with a digital marketing agency for online marketing, they can help you create S.M.A.R.T. goals.
 It’s helpful, however, if you come to them with ideas for what you want to accomplish, like increasing sales, lead quality, or website traffic.

-2. Choose your digital marketing channels
+2. Choose your channels

 In coordination with developing web marketing goals, you should also decide which digital marketing techniques or channels you want to use.
-An omni-channel approach, which uses multiple channels, performs best because it reaches users across email, search, social media, and more.
+An omnichannel approach, which uses multiple channels, performs best because it reaches users across email, search, social media, and more.

 Some of the most valuable types of digital marketing include:

 With these strategies, your company can accomplish a range of goals, from generating website traffic and brand awareness to increasing lead generation and purchases.
-Plus, these techniques, like SEO and PPC, work well together.

 3. Set your digital marketing budget